Math3808-Project/Blackjack-Simulator/README.md

 - Dealer stands on any 17 (including soft 17)
 - Split up to four hands
 - Double down on any two initial cards, except for split Aces
+- Split Aces may not hit (stand after drawing second card)
 - Surrender not permitted

 # Basic Strategy Used